Teitur Lassen: I Want To Be Kind

 In 2018, Teitur released his album I Want To Be Kind, recorded and mixed in Reservoir Studios in New York, USA.
 The album was produced by well known musician/producer Thomas Bartlett (aka Doveman), with additional production by Teitur, and mixed by Patrick Dillett.
 Teitur sang all the vocals and Teitur and Thomas played most of the instruments on the album, with some additional bass clarinet by Doug Wieselman.

 Cazador de Ostras

 Released in September 2021, the Cazador de Ostras album, produced by Teitur was recorded in late 2019 in Mawi Road Studios in Buenos Aires, Argentina, with local guest musicians playing on the record with Teitur and Mariana Paraway features as guest vocalist with Teitur on the track "Broken Stars".
 The album was later edited in his studio in the Faroes in 2020 and then mixed by Dave Izumi Lynch at Echo Zoo in Eastbourne, UK.
 Half the album is in English and half in Faroese.

+Songs from a Social Distance

+In the middle of Covid pandemic Teitur was commissioned by Danish big band Aarhus Jazz Orchestra to write a song cycle.
+The lyrical material was put together from an email from writer Roy Freirich, after Roy failed to send his new book from Los Angeles to the Faroe Islands in the middle of pandemic anxiety and George Floyd protest in Los Angeles.
+The album was written for and recorded during lockdown in Aarhus Domkirke (Aarhus Cathedral) which has a very long and distinct reverb.
+Released in 2023 on Stunt Records, Denmark.

+Kvæði

+Released in 2024.
+The alternative jazz world music group Girls in Airports invited Teitur to be a guest vocalist for their residency in Vega.
+After this performance they decided to make a studio album.
+The material consists of kvæði and nursery rhymes called skjaldur, both reworkings of traditional material like Ólavur Riddararós and Flóvin Bænadiktson and newly written songs.
+The recordings were made in Teitur's studio in Faroe Islands and in Girls in Airports rehearsal space in Copenhagen.
+The album was mixed by Bruce Lampcov and also features the quartet singers KATA.

+Yule

+A collaboration between Teitur and Danish folk trio Dreamer's Circus resulted in the album Yule, released around Christmas in 2024.
+The material is traditional yule tunes and new songs, in Faroese, Danish and English including an 8 minute version of The Twelve Days of Christmas called Twelve Days with lyrics from a John Lewis shopping catalogue.
+It was recorded by Teitur in the Faroe Islands and mixed by Bruce Lampcov.